Harry Dunn (police officer): January 6 Capitol attack

 On the day of the January 6 United States Capitol attack, Dunn was stationed outside the Capitol.
 After the Capitol was breached, he was called inside to guard a stairwell with injured officers and to guard Speaker Nancy Pelosi's office.
 He interacted with rioters, many carrying Make America Great Again and Confederate flags, and members of the Oath Keepers such as Kelly Meggs.
 Dunn said that by the end of the day, his fists were bloody from fighting with rioters.

 Dunn, D.C.
-Metropolitan Police Officer Michael Fanone, and Gladys Sicknick, the mother of Brian Sicknick, advocated for the creation of a January 6 commission, to investigate the attack in a method similar to the 9/11 Commission in meetings with U.S. Senators of the Republican Party.
+Metropolitan Police Officer Michael Fanone, and Gladys Sicknick, the mother of the late Brian Sicknick, advocated for the creation of a January 6 commission, to investigate the attack in a method similar to the 9/11 Commission in meetings with U.S. Senators of the Republican Party.
 He was in attendance when the U.S. House approved the formation of the United States House Select Committee on the January 6 Attack.
 He testified to the committee alongside Fanone, Capitol Police Sergeant Aquilino Gonell, and D.C.
 Metropolitan Police Officer Daniel Hodges in its preliminary hearing on July 27, 2021.
 In his testimony, Dunn said that rioters had used racial slurs against him during the attack and that he has attended psychotherapy and engaged in peer support to help him process the trauma he experienced.
 The four officers were given a front-row seat to all of the committee's public hearings in 2022.
-Dunn has stated his belief that Donald Trump should be arrested for his conduct preceding the riot.
+Dunn has stated that Donald Trump should be arrested for his conduct preceding the riot.

 Dunn testified in the 2022 trial of the Oath Keepers for seditious conspiracy for their actions relating to the Capitol attack.
 Though they claimed that they were trying to assist the officers during the attack, Dunn refuted their claims.
 The trial resulted in the convictions of Meggs and Stewart Rhodes.

 Dunn wrote a memoir, titled Standing My Ground, which was published on October 24, 2023, by Hachette Books.
 He resigned from the Capitol Police on December 17, 2023.